vjurenka/BWMirror/README.md

 ##Important differences between BWMirror v1 and BWMirror v2
 - v1 uses BWAPI3, v2 uses BWAPI4
-- BWTA is not supported for v2, BWTA2 support is planned
+- BWTA is not supported for v2, BWTA2 support is planned and be added soon
-- UnitCommand class is now ported, you can use it's static members (attack, gather, ..) to abstract the command from a unit
+- UnitCommand class is now ported, you can use its static members (attack, gather, ..) to abstract the command from a unit
-- PositionOrUnit class is also ported, you can use it to wrap either a Positions or a Unit object as some methods now take PositionOrUnit parameter.
+- PositionOrUnit class is also ported, it's used to wrap either a Positions or a Unit object as some methods now take PositionOrUnit parameter.
 - Game.setTextSize now takes bwapi.Text.Size.Enum instead of int to reflect BWAPI4

 ##FAQ